-2. On the Files tab, click or select the files you want to delete and click Delete Selected on the bottom panel.
+2. On the Files tab, click Add Files over the window.
+To remove files, click the in the upper right-hand corner of each file, or select the files you want to delete and click Delete Selected on the bottom panel.

 - 3. Switch to the Templates tab or click Next. - 4.
-Choose a theme or a transition template. - No transitions template does not add any transitions to your video, but your pictures will still have a Pan and Zoom effect applied by default - Transitions template puts some kind of smooth transitions between the slides. - Theme template uses the sample music tracks, a set of different transitions for each of the themes and various title styles. - 5.
-Switch to the Music tab or click Next. - 6.
+Choose a theme or a transition template.

+No transitions template does not add any transitions to your video, but your pictures will still have a Pan and Zoom effect applied by default.

+Transitions template puts some kind of smooth transitions between the slides.

+Theme template uses the sample music tracks, a set of different transitions for each of the themes and various title styles.

+- 5. Switch to the Music tab or click Next. - 6.
 Add music.
 Choose from the built-in tracks or add music of your own.
 You can also add more than one track.
 The audio tracks are royalty-free so you can upload these videos to YouTube and other services.